massun-onibakuchi/smart-contracts-vulns-hacking/contracts/ReusedSignature/README.md

-## Lack of chainID validation allows signatures to be re-used across forks:YDai
+## Lack of chainID validation allows signatures to be re-used across forks:fyDai

 ## ToB’s Audit of Yield Protocol
 > implements the draft ERC 2612 via the ERC20Permit contract it inherits from.
 This allows a third party to transmit a signature from a token holder that modifies the ERC20 allowance for a particular user.
 These signatures used in calls to permit in ERC20Permit do not account for chain splits.
 The chainID is included in the domain separator.
 However, it is not updatable and not included in the signed data as part of the permit call.
 As a result, if the chain forks after deployment, the signed message may be considered valid on both forks.